typhomnt/Website/content/teaching/Ray_Tracing/raymarching_intro.md

 	}

 The march function computes  color contribution for the principal the reflected rays similarly to the trace function of previous tutorials.
 As we are in a PBR context, it also performs tone mapping and gamma correction.
 The function that actually go through each ray and check intersections with the surfaces in the scene is the rayMarch function.
-More preciselly it returns the minimal $f(r(t))$ among all the scene surfaces.
+More precisely it returns the minimal $f(r(t))$ among all the scene surfaces.
 Notice that the normal at the intersection point is computed as the gradient of the surface SDF (see __SDF Gradient__ section).

 	vec3 march(in Ray r)
 	{